edwardloveall/getoffgoogle/alternatives/analytics.md

 stats and has features such as viewing Tweets that give your site traffic.
 With the free plan, only one domain can be tracked at a time and some features are only available for a limited time.
 Plans range from $9.95/month ($59.56/year) to
-$29.95/month ($179.95/year) and inclue custom plans if your needs aren't covered by the others.
+$29.95/month ($179.95/year) and include custom plans if your needs aren't covered by the others.